Skip to content

 Even though my peers and I have been pushing digital transformation forward for more than twenty years, there are still literally tens of thousands of companies in the United States alone that have not successfully future-proofed their businesses.

-Rather than chasing the dream of disrupting an industry, you could be part of a different kind of — saving these supposed dinosaurs (or are they camels?) before startup funding comes back and creates the next cycle.
+Rather than chasing the dream of disrupting an industry, you could be part of a different kind of innovation — saving these supposed dinosaurs (or are they camels?) before startup funding comes back and creates the next cycle.

 An infusion of tech talent into legacy companies isn't just noble, it would improve the U.S. economy by preventing big companies from shutting down or being acquired or split up, inevitably resulting in even more layoffs and possibly whole cities being affected.